 Writers can use their Spalding certificate studies to pursue a literary passion or to advance a career.
 The professional track provides a leg up in careers in which writing skills are highly valued.
 A semester in the creative writing track provides the time, focus, and mentoring expertise that can make all the difference in a memoir, screenplay, or other creative writing project.
 Employers sometimes reimburse educational expenses.

-The certificate program offers concentrations in fiction, poetry, creative nonfiction, writing for children & young adults, screenwriting, playwriting and professional writing.
+The certificate program offers concentrations in fiction, poetry, creative nonfiction, writing for children & young adults, screenwriting, playwriting and professional writing and editing.
 Students complete a week-long residency on campus or abroad alongside MAW and MFA students, followed by an independent study course in which they write extensively and receive detailed feedback from an MFA faculty member.
 This low-residency model makes graduate study possible for students with full-time jobs and substantial family commitments.

 A BA or BS is the minimum education requirement.